zio/zio/docs/datatypes/contextual/index.md

 It is not mandatory but ZIO encourages us to follow this principle by bundling related functionality as an interface by using _Module Pattern_.

-The core idea is that a service builder depends upon the interfaces exposed by the dependencies immediately below itself, but is completely unaware of its dependencies' internal implementations.
+The core idea is that a service builder depends upon the interfaces exposed by the service builders immediately below itself, but is completely unaware of its dependencies' internal implementations.

 In object-oriented programming: